johnlockejrr/doc-ufcn/README.md

 model.load(model_path, mean, std)
 ```

-To run the inference on a GPU, you can replace `cpu` by the name of your GPU.
-In the end, run the prediction:
+To run the inference on a GPU, one can replace `cpu` by the name of the GPU.
+In the end, one can run the prediction:
 ```
 detected_polygons = model.predict(image)
 ```